junxit/us-congress-bills-111/bill.md

   - **(1)** since the enactment of National Flood Insurance Act of 1968, the national flood insurance program has been the primary source of reliable, reasonably priced, flood insurance coverage for millions of American homes and businesses;
   - **(2)** today over 5,500,000 homes and businesses in the United States rely on the national flood insurance program to provide a degree of financial security;
   - **(3)** although participation in the national flood insurance program has, in the past, largely been limited to properties required to participate in the program because of the program’s mandatory purchase requirement for properties in special flood hazard areas with loans from federally regulated lenders, recent annual and extraordinary flooding has resulted in the program enjoying its highest voluntary participation since the establishment of the mandatory flood insurance purchase requirement;
-  - **(4)** several years of below-average flood claim losses and increased voluntary participation in the national flood insurance program have allowed the program to fully service the debt incurred following Hurricanes Katrina and Rita and allowed the program to pay $500,000,000 of the principal of that outstanding debt;
+  - **(4)** several years of below-average flood claims losses and increased voluntary participation in the national flood insurance program have allowed the program to fully service the debt incurred following Hurricanes Katrina and Rita and allowed the program to pay $598,000,000 of the principal of that outstanding debt;
   - **(5)** though significant reforms are needed to further improve the financial outlook of the national flood insurance program, long-term and reliable authorization of the program is an essential element to stabilizing the already fragile United States housing market;
   - **(6)** increased flooding in areas outside designated special flood hazard areas prompted the Executive and the Congress in 2002 to begin calling for the national flood insurance program to develop and disseminate revised, updated flood insurance rate maps that reflect the real risk of flooding for properties not previously identified as being located within a special flood hazard area;
   - **(7)** dissemination of accurate, up-to-date, flood-risk information remains a primary goal of the national flood insurance program and such information should be disseminated as soon as such information is collected and available;